New Taiwan dollar: Terminology

 In English usage, the New Taiwan dollar is often abbreviated as NT, NT$, or NT dollar, while the abbreviation TWD is typically used in the context of foreign exchange rates.
 Subdivisions of a New Taiwan dollar are rarely used since practically all products on the consumer market are sold in whole dollars.
-Nevertheless, banks do record cents (hundredth of dollars).
+Nevertheless, electronic transactions and bank statements can be expressed to 1 fen ($0.01).

 History

-The various currencies called yuan or dollar issued in China, as well as the Japanese yen, were all derived from the Spanish American silver dollar, which China imported in large quantities from Spanish America through Spanish Philippines in the Manila-Acapulco Galleon Trade from the 16th to 20th centuries.
+The various currencies called yuan or dollar issued in China, as well as the Japanese yen, were all derived from the Spanish American silver dollar, which China imported in large quantities from Spanish America through Spanish Philippines in the Manila–Acapulco Galleon Trade from the 16th to 20th centuries.
 After the use of the Spanish dollar and silver Chinese yuan in Taiwan, it issued the Taiwanese yen in 1895, followed by the Old Taiwan dollar in 1946.